 In the interview process make sure that the contractor is specialized for the type of project that you need and that they are using the proper tools to complete the project.
-You don’t want to hire a contractor that has done work on your cousin’s bathroom, but can’t correctly install tiles for an indoor walkway, even if the contractor says it’s the same.
+You don’t want to hire a contractor that has done work on your cousin’s bathroom, but can’t correctly install tiles or pavers for an indoor walkway, even if the contractor says it’s the same.
 No question is a bad question.
 Make sure to go over everything before getting started, especially costs, time constraints, installation patterns, insurance coverage, credentials, and past work history.

 Even if a contractor is busy, it may be worth the wait because if they are in high demand it usually means they have a lot of clients due to their promising work.
 So don’t hire someone simply because they are available, waiting a few weeks may make all the difference between something that you love!